-If your child is ill, you should contact the school office on the first day of absence before 09.30 am by leaving a message on the Absence Line: 01453 883273 (Option 1).
-If your child is off for a number of days, please keep us informed of their progress.
-We will also require a letter confirming the reason for their absence, upon their return.
+If your child is ill, you should contact the school office on the first day of absence before og.30 am by calling the school office (option 1), or emailing admin@minchschool.net If your child is off for a number of days, please keep us informed of their progress.
 If you inform the class teacher about an absence in person or in writing, please also inform the school office.
 If a child has a persistent medical condition then a Medical Action Plan can be set up to support the family.